davidyell/CakePHP-Sortable/README.md

 ##Installation
 Install this as you would any other plugin using `CakePlugin::load('Sortable');` unless you are already using `CakePlugin::loadAll()`.

+##Requirements
+This makes use of the [NiceAdmin](https://github.com/davidyell/CakePHP-NiceAdmin) alert-box element.

 ##Usage
 In your controller you will need to include it in your components array.
 ```